Congress Approved Study to Start National Mesothelioma Patient Registry

 “We’ll have an afternoon session on Tuesday that will be open to the public,” Belamaric said.
 “It will run concurrent with other sessions, but patients are invited to listen in.”

 Members of the Meso Foundation will undoubtedly be listening and taking notes.
-When it comes to rare cancers like mesothelioma, every little bit of information helps.
+Regarding rare cancers like mesothelioma, every little bit of information helps.

 “We’re excited, but it’s important to keep in mind this is just a feasibility study,” said Belamaric.
 “The work isn’t done.
 We’ve just begun.
 But this is a good first step.”